pinkpong111/Resolution-Based-Information-Theory/README.md

 Throughout this document, **intent** refers to the *generative constraint structure* that limits the space of valid interpretations — not semantic meaning or subjective intention.
 Intent is preserved when the receiving layer generates outputs within the same constraint structure as the sender, even at lower resolution.
 A layer can receive a degraded seed and still preserve the sender's intent if the degraded form carries the generative constraint intact.
 Operationally, intent preservation is evaluated through invariance of output constraint structure under resolution change — if the class of outputs generated remains consistent with the sender's constraint structure across resolution levels, intent is preserved.

 *Operational note (minimal test).* In this draft, intent preservation is treated as a testable invariance property under resolution change: given the same upstream seed family, the downstream layer should produce outputs that remain within a stable equivalence class defined by externally checkable constraints (e.g., invariant boundary compliance, task-level invariants, or protocol-form invariants).
 This does not fully specify the latent constraint structure, but it provides a minimal operational handle for comparing whether degradation preserves or replaces upstream generative structure.
+In practice, these externally checkable constraints should be specified a priori (pre-registered) and evaluated on held-out interaction settings to reduce post hoc redefinition of the equivalence class.
+In practice, these externally checkable constraints should be specified a priori (pre-registered) and evaluated on held-out interaction settings to reduce post hoc redefinition of the equivalence class.

 ### Vector Storm — Terminology Note